celador/ForceCode/README.md

 If you build SPAs, typically you will have a `spa` folder, then another folder named for your static resource, like `spa/foo`.
 This folder is your Javascript project, where your package.json lives.
 You will build your distribution files to a 'dist' folder or another folder determined by the `spaDist` config property.
+This folder will live inside `spa/foo` directory, so you will end up with `spa/foo/dist` folder structure.
+One last note, the spa folder NEEDS to be in your project base directory (not in the `src` folder, but alongside of it!).

 SPA folders do not automatically deploy.
 We typically run these offline with `jsr-mocks` and webpack and only deploy when we want to publish.